 Another finding of the investigation is that disclosure and explanations of these kickbacks to customers perched in the annuities is woefully inadequate, if not completely absent.
 The limited disclosures that are provided to consumers are buried deep within the prospectuses in complex legalese rather than be provided in an easily available and understandable fashion.
 None of the disclosures clearly reveals that these perks may create incentives for an agent to put his or her own interests ahead of those of the customer’s.

 Recently, the Department of Labor proposed a new rule that would eliminate the worst sales practices in the annuity industry.
 The rule would close the loopholes of existing laws by requiring that all advisors who give retirement advice specifically directed to an individual investor must act in the best interest of their clients.
-This means that a retirement investment advisor could not steer a customer to an inferior product simply because it boosts the advisor’s own income or comes with enticing giveaway.
+This means that a retirement investment adviser could not steer a customer to an inferior product simply because it boosts the advisor’s own income or comes with enticing giveaway.
 It would also clearly require that advisors disclose any conflicts of interests such as luxury vacations or super bowl tickets instead of burying these disclosures in the fine print.
 This rule would be a huge step forward in protecting investors from the current environment of unscrupulous sales practices surrounding annuities.